coleman-wma/Label-Crowdsourcing-Website/php/README.md

 Pings the server to get a presentation order - implements the controlled randomised presentation order of stimuli.

 #### trainingPage.php
+Renders the labelling environment.
+Participants can play a series of sounds and label them as either Foreground, Neutral or Background.

 #### validation.php
+Validates demographic input from participants.

 #### writeToTable.php